 Agencies then assign letter grades.
 Higher letter grades — typically anything with an ‘A’ — indicate better financial performance.
 A few of the agencies that rate insurance carriers and their top ratings include:

 - Moody’s: Aaa, Aa1, Aa2, Aa3, A1, A2, A3

 - Standard & Poor’s: AAA, AA+, AA, AA-, A+, A, A-

 If you have enlisted an agent, discuss your situation in complete detail.
-Ask questions about the policy benefits that will help you most.
-Your agent or other resource will then recommend a policy.
+Ask questions about the policy benefits that will help you the most.
+Your agent will then recommend a policy.
 From the time you submit an application, it may take four to six weeks before your policy is issued.
 In some cases, even longer.

 Step 2: Complete your disability insurance application

 Are you on board with the policy recommendation you received?
 If so, the next step is actually applying for coverage.
 First, you will complete a form that gathers:

 - Professional information